AlexCC93/ROS2course/docs/source/Writing service and client. Python.rst

 2. Service, python.
 Adding dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the python script is ready, make sure the dependencies to run this script are correctly configured in the ROS 2 environment.
-Navigate to ``py_srvcli/package.xml`` and add check that the dependecies are already added for this case, since at the moment of the package creation it was executed: ``--dependencies rclpy example_interfaces``.
+Navigate to ``py_srvcli/package.xml`` and check that the dependecies are already added for this case, since at the moment of the package creation it was executed: ``--dependencies rclpy example_interfaces``.

 .. code-block:: console